okonomichiyaki/supercat/051-influence-principles.md

 # Influence Principles

 When Influencing cards in the court, the bot will follow these guidelines.
 An uncontested card is a card in the court with no agents *(no Loyal agents and no Rival agents)*.
 A contested card is a card in the court which a Rival could Secure *(a Rival has more agents than each other Rival)*.
+A safe card is a card in the court which the bot could Secure *(more Loyal agents than each other Rival)*.

 If possible, influence uncontested cards with 2 agents.
 Otherwise, influence uncontested cards with 1 agent.
+Never influence safe cards.

 <!--
 *(if the bot has 2 actions and 2 available agents, and procedures direct the bot to Influence an uncontested card, bot will spend 2 actions to place 2 agents)*